|

 Their real views were obvious, indeed, to the more discerning,

-but many were duped by what D'Alembert calls,
+but many were duped by what D'Alembert calls, "his vows to religion,"

 and Voltaire boasts much of the success of his master stroke of policy,